bibanon/android-development-codex/OnePlus-One-Manual-Recovery-and-Superuser-Installation.md

 * **Notice**: You need adb and fastboot installed for this to work

-1. Download the latest version of SuperSu [here](http://download.chainfire.eu/supersu) onto your phone
+1. Download the latest version of SuperSu onto your phone [here](http://download.chainfire.eu/supersu)
 2. In your command line, type `adb reboot recovery`
 3. Your device should now be in TWRP recovery.
-4. Click "Install" and select UPDATE-SuperSU-(the version number).zip
+4. Click "Install" and select UPDATE-SuperSU-X.XX.zip
 5. Swipe to confirm the flash
    * If it did not say it successfully flashed, try redownloading the file
 6. You can now reboot to the system